Chickenman (radio series): History

 Chickenman roams Midland City seeking criminals in his yellow crime-fighting car, appropriately known as the Chicken Coupe.
 He has a secret headquarters, the Chicken Cave, accessible through a trap door in his bedroom closet.
-His armaments include the Geshtunkana Ray Gun, which is not lethal but makes the target "geshtunkana" for 24 hours.
+His armaments include the "geshtunkena ray gun", which is not lethal but makes the target "geshtunken" (drunk) for 24 hours.
 When Chickenman is busy, his mother Mildred fills in as "the Maternal Marauder", sometimes known as "the Masked Mother".

 As the popularity of the show grew, Orkin created a production company: "I only intended the Chickenman series to run for a period of two weeks — but obviously it lasted much longer — it went on for four or five months.
 Suddenly, a syndication company from Texas came in and asked if they could distribute the program nationally.
 Naturally, we said "yes."
 It was then that we formed an actual company, at the station, to continue producing the series.
 Chickenman was produced under the station's production banner for the next five years, then I bought the show just prior to leaving WCFL in the early 1970s.
 I continued to produce and syndicate it on my own."